Willie169/termux-sh/README.md

 ## Main Setup Workflow

 ### **1. Main Setup**
-- Copy and run [get-started.sh](get-started.sh) to initialize Termux with predefined configurations.
-- This script invokes the main setup script: **[termux-setup-all.sh](termux-setup-all.sh)**.
-- It occupies about 21GB storage space.
+Copy and run [get-started.sh](get-started.sh) to initialize Termux with predefined configurations.
+This script invokes the main setup script: **[termux-setup-all.sh](termux-setup-all.sh)**, which occupies about 21GB storage space to run.

 ### **2. Debian1 Setup:**